teddy-ross/minesweeper/README.md

-# The game of minesweeper
+# The Classic Game of Minesweeper written in Python with graphical user interface